lyrasis/terraform-s3-bucket/README.md

 }
 ```

-Additionally, your containing terraform project will need to create an S3 VPC
+Additionally, your containing terraform project will probably want to create an S3 VPC
 endpoint.
 Something along these lines:

 ```terraform